theforeman/stats-dashboard/README.md

 ## Development setup

 Install [RStudio](https://www.rstudio.com) and then clone this repo.
-Open `UI.R` and `server.R`, and RStudio should offer to run the webapp locally.
+Open `UI.R` and `server.R`, and RStudio should be able to run the webapp locally.

+# Graphs

+The graphs are tabbed by category, and should contain descriptions of the data they present (and the interpretation, where appropriate).

 # Local data

 Currently the app uses cached data from our other services.
 The `scripts` dir contains the necessary scripts.

+TODO: automate this...

 ### get_issues_from_redmine